ElektraInitiative/libelektra/src/plugins/kconfig/README.md

 ## Introduction

-This plugin can be used to parse a [KConfig](https://cgit.kde.org/kconfig.git) INI file into a KeySet, and also write a KeySet to a file in such a format.
+This plugin can be used to parse and serialize a [KConfig](https://cgit.kde.org/kconfig.git) INI file.

 Information about the syntax: